 THE ASIA PACIFIC FINANCIAL EDUCATION INSTITUTE

 The Asia Pacific Institute is a new joint collaboration between the Sim Kee Boon Institute for Financial Economics (SKBI) at the Singapore Management University and GFLEC.
 The Asia Pacific Institute is modeled after GFLEC’s Cherry Blossom Financial Education Institute held in Washington, D.C. every April.
 The research committee for the Asia Pacific Institute consists of David Fernandez (SKBI), Annamaria Lusardi (GFLEC), Michael Staten (University of Arizona) and William Walstad (University of Nebraska).

 Speakers include the former Indonesian Finance Minister, Muhamad Chatib Basri; the Deputy Governor of the Central Bank of the Philippines (BSP), Chuchi Fonacier; and Melbourne Institute Director, Abigail Payne.
-The welcome address will be made by Singapore Exchange CEO, Loh Boon Chye.
-The keynote address will be made by the GFLEC Academic Director, Annamaria Lusardi.
+The welcome address was made by Singapore Exchange CEO, Loh Boon Chye.
+The keynote address was made by the GFLEC Academic Director, Annamaria Lusardi.

 A call for papers was issued for the Asia Pacific Financial Education Institute held in Singapore on September 16 – 17, 2019.